 The university will not tolerate harassment or abuse of any member of the university community against any other.
 Students who are deemed a serious risk of imminent harm to themselves or others may be dismissed immediately.
 A student should report any incident via telephone or email to the AGS Director of Student Services.
-Contact the AGS Director of Student Services for details of the University policy.
+Questions regarding the Harassment Policy may be directed to the AGS Director of Student Services.